knative/docs/docs/snippets/proc-running-function.md

 === "func"

-    Run the function locally, by running the command inside the project directory:
+    Run the function locally by running the command inside the project directory.
+If you have not yet built the function you will need to provide the `--registry` flag:

     ```bash
-    func run
+    func run [--registry <registry>]
     ```

     Using this command also builds the function if necessary.